Navneet's late strike helps India beat Ireland 1-0 to keep Olympic hopes alive | Sports-Games

 In the 22nd minute, Lalremsiami was denied by an onrushing McFerran from a one-on-one situation.

-Ireland had two chances in the second quarter -- first in the form of a penalty corner and then from open play -- but on both occasions, India goalkeeper Savita came to her side's rescue.
+Ireland had two chances soon -- first in the form of a penalty corner and then from open play -- but on both occasions, India goalkeeper Savita came to her side's rescue.

 India's frustrating wait continued as a minute before halftime they wasted as many as five penalty corners.

-Soon after the change of ends, India got three more penalty corners but the finishing was lacking.
+Soon after the change of ends, India got three more penalty corners but the result was the same.

 Minutes later, Ireland got a penalty corner which India defended stoutly.